-A = 93 - 100% B = 85 - 92% C = 77 - 84%F = < 77%
+A = 90 - 100% B = 80 - 89% C = 70 - 79% F = < 69%

-APA Style: Unless informed by their professor otherwise, all papers are expected to be written in APA style (6th edition).
-Students are urged to purchase the Publication Manual of the American Psychological Association 6th Edition.
-For a tutorial of the 6th edition, see: http://isites.harvard.edu/icb/icb.do?keyword=apa exposed
+APA Style: Unless informed by their professor otherwise, all papers are expected to be written in APA style (7th edition).
+Students are urged to purchase the Publication Manual of the American Psychological Association 7th Edition.
+For a tutorial of the 7th edition, see: https://apastyle.apa.org/instructional-aids/tutorials-webinars

 Courses: All courses listed as a part of the M.S. degree are graduate level courses.
-The courses are integrated into a comprehensive whole providing an excellent foundation for professional development and practice.
-Courses reflect the program's mission of providing scientifically-based psychology training and the goal of integration of science and practice.
+The courses are integrated into a comprehensive whole, providing an excellent foundation for professional development and practice.
+Courses reflect the program's mission of providing scientifically based psychology training and the goal of integration of science and practice.
 We attempt to integrate multicultural awareness into all course work in order to enhance counselor competency in working with diverse populations.
 Courses also have a focus on brief therapy models.